 - Pitching for tech support

-- January – March 2021: Term II — asynchronous coaching and continued training.
+Term II: Asynchronous coaching and continued trainings.
 Events include online workshops and the culmination event.
-The specific dates for these workshops and the culmination event will be confirmed based on participant schedules, with the expectation that one workshop takes place in both January and February, with the final gathering in March.
+The specific dates for these workshops and the culmination event will be confirmed based on participant schedules, with the expectation that one workshop takes place in each of the first two months, with the final gathering/culmination event in the last month.

 NTR is a six-month program.
 Participants should anticipate 3-4 hours of program-related work each week during the first 2.5 months and 2 hours each week during the last 3.5 months.